surifirstpin/biplus_documentation/docs/SavedReports.md

 ## Report filters

- will narrow the reports results while allowing you to view the specific range of data.Report filter specify a filter value in saved report.
-The report data is retrieved based on filter applied in analysis section.
+Report filters will narrow the reports results while allowing you to view the specific range of data.The report data is retrieved based on filter applied in analysis section.

  > For Example :